jonasbystrom/ESP-Now-Sensor-system-with-WiFi/BUILDING A SYSTEM.md

   - Remember to set the appropriate #define USE_ESP8266 or USE_ESP32.
 - The ESP should normally run on USB 5V.
 - No HW modifications needed.

-## Router
-- Set the 2.4GHz band of your router to "fixed" channel 1
-  - _I personally use a separate Router defining a sepatate WiFi network (SSID) which works fixed on channel 1._